-These are manufactured fully out of porcelain; however, they are not as durable as bonded crowns.
-The good thing about them is that they look like a natural tooth and are used more frequently for front teeth.
+Porcelain: These are manufactured entirely out of porcelain.
+However, porcelain isn't as durable as bonded crowns.
+The good thing about them is that they look like a natural teeth and are used more frequently for front teeth.

-These dental crowns can be used in all areas of the mouth, and they appear very natural.
+Glass: Used in all areas of the mouth, they appear very natural.

 Dentists may recommend a crown in response to various dental needs.
 A few of these reasons include: